“Some of the facts revealed here may shock the reader….” How To Draw Cars of Tomorrow (1952)

 - Manufacturer’s Point of View

 Thanks again to Bob Gurr for the time and energy he spent sharing with us his memories of his Art Center days and the lead up to the publication of his 1952 book “How To Draw Cars of Tomorrow.”
+I’ll be sharing the rest of this book over several more stories here at Forgotten Fiberglass.

 And be sure to check out Bob Gurr’s forthcoming book, “Bob Gurr, Design: Just For Fun.”
 Click here to review the contents and consider purchase.
 I already reserved my copy 🙂 It’s guaranteed to be a fantastic read and a wonderful look inside the mind of a wildly talented designer.